Roccat: Products

 Roccat was dedicated to gaming hardware and offered various products like mice, keyboards, headsets, mouse pads and other PC accessories.
 The Vulcan line was Roccat's flagship series of keyboards.
-For the series, Roccat developed their own switches called Titan Switch Optical in cooperation with TTC.
+For the series, Roccat developed its own switches called Titan Switch Optical in cooperation with TTC.
 A beam of light that hits an optical signal when a button is pressed and thereby records an input replaces the conventional physical contact within a button.
 According to the manufacturer, the response time of keystrokes should be registered 40 times faster and instead of 50 million clicks, up to 100 million clicks should be possible compared to conventional mechanical keyboards.

 Several features and functions of Roccat products, such as RGB lighting, scroll speed, polling rate, DPI and key profiles, can be set using the free Roccat Swarm software.
 After Roccat was discontinued in 2024 and merged by Turtle Beach, the software was succeeded by Turtle Beach Swarm II, which also supports some Roccat products.